Lenjan County: History

-After the 2011 National Census several villages merged to become the city of Baghshad.
+In 2012, Ashiyan (Note: Renamed Ashiyan-e Shomali Rural District) and Khorramrud Rural Districts, and the city of Fuladshahr, were separated from the Central District in the formation of Fuladshahr District.

-After the 2016 census, Ashiyan (Note: Renamed Ashiyan-e Shomali Rural District) and Khorramrud Rural Districts, and the city of Fuladshahr, were separated from the Central District in the formation of Fuladshahr District.
+Several villages merged to become the city of Baghshad in 2013.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 225,559 in 58,232 households.
+At the time of the 2006 National Census, the county's population was 225,559 in 58,232 households.
 The following census in 2011 counted 246,510 people in 71,028 households.
 The 2016 census measured the population of the county as 262,912 in 81,101 households.

 Administrative divisions

 Lenjan County's population history and administrative structure over three consecutive censuses are shown in the following table.